runekaagaard/snowscript/README.rst

 Importing
 ---------

-Members from other namespaces are imported by the ``import()`` function that must be called before any other statements.
-It takes an array of what to import.
+Members from other namespaces are imported by the ``import`` keyword that must be called before any other statements.
-Imports can be aliased using a key/value pair.

 There is no namespace operator, so everything needed must be explicitly imported.
 When using an imported namespace, the type of what follows the